Locally normal subgroups of totally disconnected groups. Part I: General theory: Quasi-centralisers and their stability properties

 \subsection{The quasi-centre}

-Let $G$ be a locally compact group.
-The \textbf{quasi-centre} of $G$ is defined as the following of all elements whose centraliser is open.
-This notion is due to Burger--Mozes \cite{BurgerMozes}; its basic properties are described by the following.
+As observed in \S\ref{sec:QCmotiv}, to ensure unique complementation in the local decomposition lattice of the Hecke pair $(G,U)$, we need the finite index subgroups of $U$ (or at least all sufficiently small finite index subgroups of $U$) to have trivial centre.
+When $(G, U)$ is a \tdlc Hecke pair, this becomes the question as to whether the \textbf{quasi-centre} of $G$, defined as the set of all elements whose centraliser is open, is discrete.
+The notion of quasi-centre is due to Burger--Mozes \cite{BurgerMozes}; its basic properties are as follows.

 \begin{lem} Let $G$ be a locally compact group.
 Then: \begin{enumerate}[(i)] \item $\QZ(G)$ is a (not necessarily closed) characteristic subgroup of $G$.

 \item $\QZ(O) \leq \QZ(G)$ for any open subgroup $O \leq G$.